glepnir/glepnir.github.io/content/posts/colorscheme.md

 The formula *is* the color.
 No more arbitrary hex values.

-## Foundation 2: What to Highlight - Empirical Research
+## Part 2: What to Highlight - Empirical Research

 Before deciding *how* to color code elements, I needed to understand *which* elements should be highlighted at all.